Resource

 The audit output explains decision value, not guaranteed outcomes or regulated advice.

-- not a guarantee of rescue
+- not a guaranteed repair

 - not a promise of production readiness